davidrhoden/davidrhoden-basic-netlify/timeline/dreams/dreamed-a-hike-in-the-woods-mar-24-2026.md

 ---
 title: I dreamed I went for a hike in the woods, with an unsettling denouement.
 date: 2026-03-24T00:00:00
-excerpt: You won't believe how it ended.
+excerpt: You won’t believe how it ended.
 image:
 tags:
   - dreams